-Higher Options is a week from today, and if you’re sitting the leaving cert next summer you really should be heading along this year.
+Higher Options 2017 starts tomorrow, and if you’re sitting the leaving cert next summer you really should be heading along this year.
 At this stage, some students will just be starting to think about their future, while others will have a firm idea of what they want to do after school.
 Whatever category you fall into, Higher Options is a must and here are four reasons why you should attend.

 1. Find out what exactly is involved in the course.